Construction Project Management Services and Construction Books

 10. The suppliers should be continuously evolving the system to keep up with technological improvements.

-12. The technology must be robust and able to work in remote and hostile environments – or certainly in the environments where your current and future projects are located.
+12. The technology must be robust and able to work in remote and hostile environments – or certainly in the environments where your current and future construction projects are located.

 13. It is important to consider what you are trying to achieve.
-Often companies adopt new technology because they believe it will solve their problems.
+Often contractors adopt new technology because they believe it will solve their problems.
 Often new technology is just a platform which can help solve a problem, but it still needs management to implement solutions.
 Sometimes the problem can even be solved without going down the route of purchasing the new technology.

 14. It’s important to understand the workings and the requirements of all those who will be required to implement the system.
 Often each branch or division has their own requirements and the new system should be able to meet these requirements.